j-freddy/j-freddy.github.io/_posts/2022-09-16-monte-carlo-tree-search.md

   - Both players make random moves until the game ends.
 This stage is also called playout or rollout.
 - Backpropagation
-  - Use the result to update the weight of parent nodes.
+  - Use the result of the game to update the weight of parent nodes.

 ## Example: Tic-Tac-Toe

 <img src="{{img_dir}}fig-1.svg"
      alt="example-position" width="240px" class="img-thumbnail">

 This is the current position.
-The AI is playing X, and it uses MCTS to decide its next move.
+Our AI plays X, and it uses MCTS to decide its next move.

 <img src="{{img_dir}}fig-2.svg"
      alt="example-initial-tree" width="240px" class="img-thumbnail">

-The initial tree consists of just 1 node with 0 playouts.
+The initial tree consists of 1 node (our current position) with 0 playouts.

 ### Selection